laboon/ebook/text/35_automated_testing.md

-# Manual vs Automated Testing
+# Manual versus Automated Testing

 So far, we have focused mostly on manual testing; that is, we actually develop and run the test cases ourselves.
 If you've done any manual testing, though, you'll know that it is time-consuming and often extremely boring for the tester who has to follow a script (it's much more fun to follow a script when acting than when running software).
 If only there were some sort of machine which can be used for running repetitive tasks!